 Students who are unwell should not attend school.
 Children with infectious diseases must be excluded for specified times and parents are asked to inform the school immediately.
 Click here to view the Recommended Exclusion Periods, produced by the Queensland Department of Health.

 No medical treatment is permitted in the school except First Aid.
 This is an immediate, temporary measure given in case of an accident.
 For injuries, other than those considered "minor" such as grazes and small cuts, every attempt will be made to contact parents.
-Please ensure that your telephone number, address and emergency contact details are kept "up to date" at the office.
+Please ensure that your telephone number, address and emergency contact details are kept "up to date" through 'parent lounge' or at the office.

 Headlice management is a complex issue.
 Head lice do not pose any serious health risks but they can be difficult to manage.
 Early detection helps break the head lice cycle and enables effective management to start as soon as possible.